darii99/IoT_Temp-Humid-Sensor/README.md

 This part prepares the sensor for data transmission.
 After the pin is set as output, a high signal is sent to the sensor for 50ms.
 According to the DHT11 datasheet, 50ms of high signal is required in order to start the signal which instructs the sensor to change from low-power mode to tunning mode.
 This enables it to receive commands and transmit the data.
 After the high signal, the pin is then pulled low for 18ms, which initialises the data transmission process from the sensor to the Pico.
 According to the datasheet, this low signal must be at least 18ms.

-3. Measuring the temperature and humidity
+3. Measuring the Temperature and Humidity

 ```
 def measure(self):